matthewjberger/wgpu-example/README.md

-# Rust / Wasm / Wgpu Triangle
+# Rust / Winit / Egui / Wgpu Triangle

 This project demonstrates how to setup a [rust](https://www.rust-lang.org/) project that uses [wgpu](https://wgpu.rs/) to render a spinning triangle, supporting